Serve to Learn Frequently Asked Questions

 What are the program dates?

-The three-week program runs once a year, towards the end of January.
-Program dates are set based on the academic schedule in Egypt and are subject to slight change.
+The three-week program takes place once a year, typically towards the end of January.
+Program dates are determined based on the academic calendar in Egypt and are subject to minor adjustments.
 Dates for each session are announced and updated regularly on our website.

 Do I have to attend the full three weeks?

-It is mandatory for volunteers to participate for the full three weeks.
-This is due to the nature of the program.
-Serve to Learn is about building bonds with the children and from past experiences we have learnt that two weeks is simply not enough to achieve this.
-Additionally, you are partnered with another volunteer in the classroom and leaving early will affect this arrangement.
-Furthermore, as a volunteer, you are required to attend the mandatory debrief session which is held in person on the last day of the program, so it would not be possible to leave early.
-Please note that any deviation from the predetermined travel schedule may result in fines automatically charged to your card on file for any loss incurred by Coptic Orphans as a result of unauthorized travel alterations.
+It is mandatory for volunteers to participate for the full three weeks of the program due to its inherent nature.
+Serve to Learn is about building bonds with the children, and based on previous experiences, we have learned that a two-week period is insufficient to achieve this.
+Additionally, volunteers are partnered with another volunteer in the classroom, and leaving early will affect this arrangement.
+Furthermore, volunteers are required to attend the mandatory debrief session, conducted in person on the final day of the program, making early departure not possible.
+Please note that any deviation from the prearranged travel schedule may result in fines automatically charged to the payment card provided on file for any loss incurred by Coptic Orphans due to unauthorized travel alterations.

 While Coptic Orphans subsidizes a large portion of on-ground program expenses, volunteer fees help contribute to these program costs which include local housing, meals, in-country transportation, pre-departure and in-country orientations, administrative and logistical support.